Robbiekruszynski/Nike-React/README.md

 ## Specs
 * User will be able to manipulate the screen size and the information provided will render to that viewport accordingly
-* User will be able to click on NikePlus to receive and extra bonus when shopping!
+* User will be able to click on buttons in the top left of the Navbar to receive and extra bonus when shopping!
 * User will be able to click on links in the navigation bar and be directed to the corresponding area on nike